Preparation of the Dossier

 - What is the normal time between merit and promotion reviews, i.e., how often will I be reviewed?

-- The normal period between merit reviews is two years at Assistant rank and Associate Steps I-III, and three years at Associate Step IV and at full rank.
-Promotion to the Associate rank entails a career review of the period since apopintment to the Assistant rank in the series.
+- The normal period between merit reviews is two years at Assistant and Associate rank, three years at full rank steps 1 through 8.5 and four years at step 9 or higher.
+Promotion to the Associate rank entails a career review of the period since appointment to the Assistant rank in the series.
 Promotion to full title (i.e., Specialist) entails a review of the whole period spent at the Associate rank.
 The specific salary range and years at rank/step are listed on the University-wide Academic Salary Scales, Table 24 for Specialists, linked from the Vice Provost-Academic Affairs web page.

 - When will I be notified that I am up for a merit or promotion review and that I am expected to submit a dossier?